Navigating Multiway Pots – How To Adjust Your Strategy?

 Pro Players vs Recreationals

 If a guy is completely comfortable folding on most postflop and preflop decisions, that is someone who has logged some hours.
 This guy is likely not raising squadoosh with four other guys in the pot.
+Thats why you should play these guys differently.

-If you flop second pair, you can check/call one street, but if a guy keeps firing you shouldn’t worry too much about letting it go.
+If you flop the second pair, you can check/call one street, but if a guy keeps firing, you shouldn’t worry too much about letting it go.
 He initially fired into multiple players, which makes it less likely to be an outright bluff.
 If his range is mostly top pairs and some draws, you’re still not beating that range most of the time.

 If a recreational player raises you postflop, you’re going to have to use your street smarts.
 Talk to him.
 Try to get a reaction.
 What have you observed from him that day?
 How did he put the chips in the pot?
 This is the art form of poker.